 The library is full of books that can make a tremendous positive impact on your life.
-I also recommend buying a few ‘essential’ personal finance books to have on-hand.
+I also recommend buying a few ‘essential’ personal finance books to have on hand.
 Here’s a quick list of reviews I’ve done on some of my favorites.
-These are great places to start, they’re easy to read, and they’re practical.
+Take matters into your own hands and become more financially literate!
+Looking for a place to begin?
+These books are great places to start, they’re easy to read, and they’re practical.

-7. Looking FORWARD: Simple Money Moves to Make with the Long-term in mind.
+7. Looking FORWARD: Smart Money Moves to Make with the Long-term in mind

 I’m all for seizing the day, and I love celebrating the year-end!
 There is much to be thankful for, and I know you’ve been working hard to improve Mêtis in your Money Matters.
 Please hear the excitement in my voice, and keep the momentum going, my friend!
 Build on your foundational Mêtis this coming year.
 Start thinking about your goals for next year, now.
 Just jot them down someplace you can keep track of them.
 “Noodle” on them throughout this month and start laying the foundation for an epic year.

 If you have the capacity (e.g. your emergency fund is well-established, life insurance is taken care of, and high-interest credit card debt is gone, etc.), consider putting a few bucks into investments you might not have much exposure to in your portfolio.
-For example, consider cryptocurrency and precious metals.
+For example, consider cryptocurrency (I think Bitcoin deserves a serious look) and precious metals.
 Additionally, think about an online brokerage for recreational investing (i.e. money you can afford to wholly lose).

-I’m not a tin-foil hat doom-day prepper… yet, anyway 🙂 but I do believe in being prepared.
-For most of us, practical and financial survival is not something that falls into your lap.
+I’m not a tin-foil hat dooms-day prepper… yet, anyway… However, I do believe in being prepared.
+For most of us, practical and financial survival is not something that falls into our lap.
 It takes hard work, discipline, and strategy, it is very intentional, it takes Mêtis!
 Consider stocking up on a few essentials this year.
 No need to be driven by fear, but instead think about what you need for your “practical emergency fund” in terms of what you can physically store.

 - Here’s a quick link to the government’s recommendations for financial preparedness.